t-d-k/LibreCrypt/docs/getting_started.md

   </TR>
   <TR>
     <TD COLSPAN="2">
-      _New volume wizard_
+      _New container wizard_
     </TD>
   </TR>
 </TABLE>

-When prompted to choose between creating a file or partition based Container, choose "File" - partition based volumes are intended for advanced users.
+When prompted to choose between creating a file or partition based container, if you are unsure, choose "File".
+Partition based containers are stored directly on your hard disc and are harder to delete.

-If you are unfamiliar with disk encryption you may not understand all of the options.
-If you are in this position, just accept the default values, which will give you a volume that will be secure enough.
+The default values in the dialog are ones that will give you the most secure container; chane them only if you understand the change you are making.

-LibreCrypt is a highly flexible system that is used by both novice and advanced users alike; many of the options that the new container wizard provides you with are intended for more advanced users who understand the options provided (e.g. storing a volume's CDB separately to the volume file it relates to), and how they operate.
+LibreCrypt is a highly flexible system that is used by both novice and advanced users alike; many of the options that the new container wizard provides you with are intended for more advanced users who understand the options provided (e.g. storing a containers's header separately to the container it relates to), and how they operate.
+These options are on 'advanced' tabs that can be seen by clicking 'next' after the finish button is enabled.

 <SPAN class="tip">
-  You may want to create and use multiple Boxes; one to store work related files, one for personal files, etc
+  You may want to create and use multiple Containers; one to store work related files, one for personal files, etc
 </SPAN>

 <SPAN class="security_tip">
-Do not simply copy an existing volume file to create a new one - even if you change the keyphrase on the "new" volume.
-If you do this, both volumes will have the same encrypted master key, which reduces the amount of security offered.
+Do not simply copy an existing containers file to create a new one - even if you change the keyphrase on the "new" containers.
+If you do this, both containers will have the same encrypted master key, which reduces the amount of security offered.
 </SPAN>

 <SPAN CLASS="security_tip">
-By default, to increase security, as part of creating a volume it is overwritten with secure pseudo-random data.
+By default, to increase security, as part of creating a containers it is overwritten with secure pseudo-random data.
 However, this process can take some time and may be skipped if required.
 This option is on the 'chaff' tab of the advanced dialog.
 See section on [plausible deniability](plausible_deniability.md) for further details
 </SPAN>

-After clicking 'OK' on the Container creation dialog, you will see a Windows 'format drive' dialog.
+After clicking 'OK' on the container creation dialog, you may see a Windows 'format drive' dialog.
 Use this to format the virtual drive.

-If you wish to use your volume on both PCs and Linux,it should be formatted as FAT, FAT32 or NTFS.
+If you wish to use your containers on both PCs and Linux,it should be formatted as FAT, FAT32 or NTFS.
 If you wish to use it with LibreCrypt Explorer, it should be formatted as either FAT or FAT32.

 * * *
 <A NAME="level_3_heading_4">
-### Opening volumes
+### Opening containers
 </A>

-Once you have created a volume, it must be "opened" in order for it to appear as a virtual drive on your computer.
+Once you have created a containers, it must be "opened" in order for it to appear as a virtual drive on your computer.

-Click the 'Open' toolbar button to open a file based Container, or "File | Mount partition..." to open a partition based volume.
+Click the 'Open' toolbar button to open a file based container, or "File | Open partition..." to open a partition based container.

 You will then be able to choose which container you want to open; do so, and click "OK" to display the keyphrase entry dialog.

 <SPAN class="tip">
-   You can also open boxes by dragging and dropping the encrypted file onto the main LibreCrypt window.
+   You can also open containers by dragging and dropping the encrypted file onto the main LibreCrypt window.
 </SPAN>